sherlock-wings/snowflake_sandbox/RBAC/overall_design.md

 ### Multiple schemas

-While its tempting to think of "your sandbox" as a single object, one's Sandbox (at least when using our Project's data model) is actually 3 objects.
-In my case, it would be
+While its tempting to think of "your sandbox" as a single object, your Sandbox is actually 3 objects (at least when using our Project's data model).
+In my case, "my Sandbox" would be a triplet of schemas named like:

 1. `SANDBOX_EDW_DB.PCALLAHAN_RAW`
 1. `SANDBOX_EDW_DB.PCALLAHAN_STAGE`